 Leafs' Johnsson scores in 11th shootout round, beats Flyers

 Mitch Marner scored the tying goal 5:03 into the third period, Frederik Andersen made 37 saves and Andreas Johnsson scored in the 11th round of a shootout to give the visiting Toronto Maple Leafs a 4-3 win over the Philadelphia Flyers on Saturday night.
-Kasperi Kapanen and Jason Spezza each had a goal and an assist for Toronto, which snapped a three-game road slide.
-The Maple Leafs are 2-2-2 in their last six games, and snapped an 0-2-2 rut at Philadelphia.
+Kasperi Kapanen and Jason Spezza each had a goal and an assist for Toronto, which snapped a three-game road slide thanks to Johnsson's shootout score, the only tally for either team in 11 rounds.
+The Maple Leafs are 3-2-2 in their last seven games and snapped an 0-2-2 rut at Philadelphia.

 The Leafs, however, tied it at 2 with 2:05 left in the second.
 After continued pressure on the Philadelphia net, Spezza was credited with his first goal of the season, which was actually pushed in by Sanheim while trying to clear the puck from the crease.
 Toronto played its seventh consecutive game without star forward John Tavares (three goals, four assists), who is working his way back from a broken finger.
 The Leafs were also minus star defenseman Jake Muzzin (personal reasons).